luyadev/luya/docs/guide/ngrest-model.md

 ## Extra fields

 Sometimes you want to define fields which are not part of the ActiveRecord model and are not part of the database table, e. g. you want to display a count of registered users on the CRUD list.
-To achieve this you may use the `extraFields` principal combined with the yii\base\Object getter/setter information.
+To achieve this you may use the `extraFields` principal combined with the {{yii\base\BaseObject}} getter/setter information.

 ```php
 public function getRegisteredCount()